stackbit-projects/stdb-0bfee/content/pages/index.md

     title: >-
       What are you waiting for, go to a library to see the full benefits and enjoy it
-    subtitle: This is an optional description for the call to action block.
+    subtitle: Use the fastest data base with high protection
     actions:
       - label: Get Started
         url: /docs/getting-started/installation